stevenchen3/sbt-assembly-inside-docker/README.md

 Omitting shapeless/$tilde$qmark$greater$?.class.
 ```

-# How to fix this?
+# How to fix?

-This is due to the `NAME_MAX` difference between bare metal and Docker container, and there won't
-be a handy fix for this.
-If you really need to assemble your Jars inside containers, check out
+There won't be a handy fix for this for now.
+(1) Assemble your Jars on bare metal machine; (2) If
+you really need to assemble your Jars inside containers, check out workarounds from
-workarounds from
 [https://github.com/milessabin/shapeless/wiki/Shapeless-with-SBT-Assembly-inside-Docker](https://github.com/milessabin/shapeless/wiki/Shapeless-with-SBT-Assembly-inside-Docker)